Facts of Benito Juárez, Tlaxcala

 1049 households with a refrigerator are registered in this area.

-The majority of inhabited private dwellings, 381%, have a microwave oven.
+Of the inhabited private dwellings, 381% have a microwave oven.

-474% of the inhabited private dwellings in Benito Juárez have a car or truck.
+Of the inhabited private homes in Benito Juárez, 474% have a car or truck.

-In Benito Juárez, there are 120 private homes inhabited with a motorcycle or scooter.
+120% of inhabited private homes have a motorcycle or scooter.

-Of the inhabited private dwellings, 822% use the bicycle as a means of transportation.
+On average, 822% of inhabited private homes in Benito Juárez use bicycles as a means of transportation.

 On average, each private household in Benito Juárez has 263 computer, laptop or tablet.